AC State Estimation

 To calculate the active and reactive power across the series impedance of the branch, the function can be used:

-julia> active, reactive = seriesPower(system, analysis; label = "Branch 2")
+julia> active, reactive = seriesPower(analysis; label = "Branch 2")

 The active power also considers active losses originating from the series resistance of the branch, while the reactive power represents reactive losses resulting from the impedance's inductive characteristics.